Get The Help You Deserve

 2. Pain and Suffering: Physical pain and emotional distress from burn injuries can be overwhelming.
 Compensation for pain and suffering acknowledges the mental and emotional anguish the victim experiences during recovery.

 3. Lost Wages: Burn injuries can lead to time away from work due to hospital stays, surgeries, and rehabilitation.
-Lost wages must be included in compensation because it will help victims recover income they would have earned if the injury had not occurred.
+Compensation should cover lost wages to help victims regain the income they would have earned if the injury hadn't happened.

 4. Disfigurement and Scarring: Severe burns often result in disfigurement and scarring, which can have lasting physical and emotional effects.
-Addressing the impact of visible scars on a victim's self-esteem and quality of life is essential for their well-being.
+Helping victims with visible scars feel better about themselves and improve their quality of life is very important.

 5. Rehabilitation Costs: Physical and occupational therapy are often necessary for burn injury victims to regain mobility and functionality.
 Compensation covers the costs of these therapies and aids in the victim's recovery.